Dash-Lambda/Eso/README.md

 ### Design of Eso
 Eso actually started out as a simple, single functional-style BrainFuck interpreter.
 Since then it's gotten...
 Complicated.
 Though I prefer the word "sophisticated".

-To clarify what is meant by "Functional Esoteric Language Interpreter": All of the language components are purely functional.
+To clarify what is meant by "Functional Esoteric Language Interpreter": All of the language components (with the sole exception of the Scala component) are purely functional.
 The user interface is not purely functional, but its structure borrows a lot from functional style.

 #### Language Components
 Languages supported by Eso can currently have 3 types of components: